 In this post I’m sharing an instructional routine for using decodable texts.
-You’ll also get details about my decodable passages resource and FREE decodable texts with comprehension questions perfect for your kindergarten and first grade classroom!
+You’ll also get details about my decodable passages and my decodable books with comprehension questions.
+Finally, I’ll leave you with FREE decodable passages and books that are perfect for your kindergarten and first grade classroom!

 For many years, I used leveled readers to teach my beginning readers.
 When they encountered an unknown word I encouraged them to use picture clues, think about what makes sense, or just skip it altogether!
 (EEKK!!)
 I now know these are unreliable and bad habits to start.
 Students who rely on these strategies struggle dramatically when faced with words in isolation, texts with no pictures, or multisyllabic words.
 So what should we use to teach our beginning readers?
 The answer is decodable texts.